Adpushup Review: Can You Control Your Ads & Increase Revenue?

 Join the club.
 I stink at tech too.

-Yes, you can use AdPushup without being good at technology.
-AdPushup’s visual editor is designed to make it easy for you to insert and manage ads.
+Yes, you can use the AdPushup revenue optimization platform without being good at technology.
+AdPushup's visual editor is designed to make it easy for you to insert and manage ads.

 The only technical things you might have to do are integrating with Google Analytics and adding a header to your site.
 AdPushup has guides for how to do both of these things.
 I've already mentioned that I love the Insert Headers & Footers plugin for inserting headers.